FaberTheCatgirl/Vergil-MasterServer/README.md

 You should set these config options before running "docker-compose up" for the first time, as changing things inside a Docker container can be troublesome.

-Note that ElDewrito is set up to re-announce to each master it knows about every 2.5 minutes, setting the serverContactTimeLimit to less than that will cause problems!
+Note that Vergil is set up to re-announce to each master it knows about every 2.5 minutes, setting the serverContactTimeLimit to less than that will cause problems!

 ## Credits